 - A. Hiring and Employment Practices - 1.
-The School shall recruit, select and hire its own personnel. - 2.
-The School's employment practices shall be non-sectarian. - The School shall not violate the anti-discrimination provisions of section 1000.05, Florida Statutes, and the Florida Education Equity Act. - 4.
-The School will be a private employer and will not participate in the Florida Retirement System (FRS). - 5.
-The School may not employ an individual to provide instructional services or to serve as a teacher's aide if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - 6.
-The School may not knowingly employ an individual who has resigned from a school or school district in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school or school district with respect to child welfare or safety or who is under current suspension from any school or school district. - B. Teacher/Staff Certification and Qualifications - The teachers employed by or under contract to the School shall be certified as required by Chapter 1012.
+The School shall recruit, select and hire its own personnel. - The School shall meet the requirements of sections 1002.33(12)(g) and 1001.10(5), Florida Statutes, for conducting background and employment history screenings of potential new employees. - 3.
+The School's employment practices shall be non-sectarian. - The School shall not violate the anti-discrimination provisions of section 1000.05, Florida Statutes, and the Florida Education Equity Act. - The School will be a public employer and will participate in the Florida Retirement System (FRS). - 6.
+The School may not employ an individual to provide instructional services or to serve as a teacher's aide if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - 7.
+The School may not knowingly employ an individual who has resigned from a school or school district in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school or school district with respect to child welfare or safety or who is under current suspension from any school or school district.

-- 2. The teachers employed by or under contract to the School shall be designated as a "highly qualified" teacher and be certified as required by Florida Statutes and federal regulations.
+- B. Teacher/Staff Certification and Qualifications - The teachers employed by or under contract to the School shall be certified as required by Chapter 1012. - 2.
+The teachers employed by or under contract to the School shall be designated as a "highly qualified" teacher and be certified as required by Florida Statutes and federal regulations.
 In the event that an employed teacher is identified as a non-highly qualified teacher, the School shall provide the Sponsor with a plan to remedy the teacher's status. - 3.
 The School shall disclose to the parents the qualifications of its teachers in the manner required by law.
 The School shall provide to the Sponsor, prior to the opening of school, the qualifications and assignments of all staff members using the Sponsor's designated database.
 Teaching assignments must match the state's course code directory numbers.
 Changes will be provided to the Sponsor within three (3) work days of hiring, granting leaves of absences, and/or terminating teachers. - 4.
-This Charter is contingent upon the School hiring the equivalent of a full-time onsite school principal and sufficient instructional staff and support staff to meet the goals of this Charter. - C. Employment of Relatives - The School shall comply with the restriction on employment of relatives provisions included in section 1002.33(24), Florida Statutes. - 2.
-This Contract makes the following full disclosure of the identity of all relatives employed by the School who are related to the School owner, president, chairperson of the governing board of directors, superintendent, governing board member, principal, assistant principal, or any other person employed by the
+This Charter is contingent upon the School hiring the equivalent of a full-time onsite school principal for each campus and sufficient instructional staff and support staff to meet the goals of this Charter.
+The School may assign instructional and/or support staff to work at one or both school campuses provided teacher/staff certifications and qualifications are aligned to the grade level/course requirements.

-School who has equivalent decision-making authority per section 1002.33(7)(a)(18), Florida Statutes:
+- C. Employment of Relatives - The School shall comply with the restriction on employment of relatives provisions included in section 1002.33(24), Florida Statutes. - 2.
+This Contract makes the following full disclosure of the identity of all relatives employed by the School who are related to the School owner, president, chairperson of the governing board of directors, superintendent, governing board member, principal, assistant principal, or any other person employed by the School who has equivalent decision-making authority per section 1002.33(7)(a)(18), Florida Statutes: